 TheMHS Conference is the largest multidisciplinary mental health conference in Australia and New Zealand.
 This means we welcome everyone involved and interested in the mental health sector, including clinicians, managers, people with lived experience/consumers, carers, and academics from NGO, public and private sectors of the mental health community.

 TheMHS Conference has an official Call for Abstracts process that closes in early March each year, and we welcome abstracts from anyone that feels they have something valuable to contribute to the conversation about mental health.
 All abstracts are reviewed by an group of experts in the field, and successful presenters are notified between April and June each year.

-TheMHS Conference started in Adelaide in 1991 and will hold its 29th annual conference in Brisbane in 2019.
+TheMHS Conference started in Adelaide in 1991 and will hold its 30th annual conference in Perth in 2021.

-The conference program will be available on TheMHS website by the first week of June, 2019.
+The conference program will be available on TheMHS website in 2020.

 Please be aware that it is subject to change.